 City policy requires all newly annexed properties to connect to City services.
-City policy does not allow

-Exhibit 'B' to Ordinance No 2929 February 24, 2006 new facilities requiring sewer connections to connect to existing septic systems.
+City policy does not allow new facilities requiring sewer connections to connect to existing septic systems.

 To ensure that sewer services are available on site at such time as the septic system fails and/or new connections are needed, the WOE will be required to install sanitary sewer improvements from the wastewater treatment plant to the entrance gate of the Speedway with a branch line for the WOE within two years of approval of this application.
 The improvements include but are not limited to sewer main, manholes and service line.